 One study showed that 28.7 million of the UK adult population (57%) had not made a will.
 That figure included 54% over those aged 50-59, 27% of those aged 60-69 and 19% of the over 70s.

 While many name cost and complexity as a reason for not making a will, it can be done very simply with the help of a professional.

 How much could a will cost you?

-The average cost of using a solicitor to draw up a will can be as low as £150 for singles and £200 for couple.
+The average cost of using a solicitor to draw up a simple will can be in the region of £140 to £240.

 Although this is not an insignificant sum, the help of a professional will ensure the will is legal and valid.
-It will also help your loved ones deal with your estate at a difficult time.
-Saga's Wills and Estate Planning service can ensure you have the right one.
+It will also help your loved ones deal with your estate more easily at a difficult time.

 What happens to your will if your circumstances change?

 Even if you do have a will, that's no reason to shut it away forever.

 Many people find they have wills which are no longer suitable, so it's important to make sure yours is up-to-date.